As Lashkar looks to cause trouble on land, why India should look for JeM on the seas

 A truck with AK-47s enroute to Valley: How a fidayeen strike by the JeM was averted

 Since manning all vessels is an impossible task for India alone, it became necessary to seek the cooperation of other nations such as Africa.
-The Lashkar-e-Tayiba on the other hand entered into several alliances in a bid to spruce up its maritime capabilities.
+The Lashkar-e-Tayiba, on the other hand, entered into several alliances in a bid to spruce up its maritime capabilities.
 An operative by the name Abu Yakub was tasked with coordinating with the al-Shahbab.

 A plan hatched back in 2011 indicated that these groups would send out several pirates into the sea in a bid to keep the Indian Navy busy.
-On the other hand they would take advantage of the situation and then get their terrorists to launch an attack on the Navy.
+On the other hand, they would take advantage of the situation and then get their terrorists to launch an attack on the Navy.

 Post the 26/11 attack, maritime security had been increased.
 There are over 400 warships which are on guard.
 In addition to this several more coastal police stations were set up and the fishermen were roped in to provide human intelligence.